Diablohu/starter-kit-angular/README.md

 ## Services and Controllers

-You will noticed that there're `_services` and `test` folder under `src`.
+You will noticed that there're `services` and `controllers` folder under `src`.
 These are used for my strategy for bundling services and controllers.

 1. Services and Controllers names are defined in `src/main.js` in array `services` and `controllers`.
-2. The process will find `src/_services/${serviceName}.js` for the service by that name and `src/${controllerName}/controller.js` for the controller by that name and then bundle them.
+2. The process will find `src/services/${serviceName}` for the service by that name and `src/controllers/${controllerName}` for the controller by that name and then bundle them.

 ___